user95f85f/diablo-2-tools/share/diablo-2-tools/MAN_PAGE_SORTA_README.txt

 when you call d2-charselect-Safe.sh or d2-toonselect-Safe.sh (they're the same thing) all of your .d2s files within C:\Users (on Windows) or $WINEPREFIX/drive_c/users (on Linux if $WINEPREFIX exists)
-                                                    or ~/.wine/drive_c/users (on Linux if $WINEPREFIX doesn't exist) Then you can type the full path of the .d2s file and hit ENTER and now all of the diablo-2-tools will target that .d2s save file!
+                                                    or ~/.wine/drive_c/users (on Linux if $WINEPREFIX doesn't exist) get printed out into your terminal/tty (output)
+Then you can type the full path of the .d2s file and hit ENTER and now all of the diablo-2-tools will target that .d2s save file!

 What these tools lack:
-1) a way to edit stats (str, dex, health points, mana points)
+1) a way to edit stats (str, dex, health points, mana points, free stat points)
 2) a way to edit item stats (although you can download d2s files and save the item codes for injecting into any character)
 3) a way to revive your character if your character dies in hardcore
 4) a way to get the cow portal if you killed cow king